 The Staff Proposal suggests that the FiT offer three market prices based on different types of renewable resources under 3 MW: baseload, peaking as-available, and non-peaking as-available.
 We continue to interpret SB 32 and relevant decisions and policies from the Federal Energy Regulatory Commission and this Commission as allowing the Commission to establish separate prices for different renewable technologies.
 This topic has been briefed in detail by other parties to this proceeding, including the Center for Energy Efficiency and Renewable Technologies ("CEERT"), the Agricultural Energy Consumers Association ("AECA"), and Fuel Cell Energy.
 We will not repeat that analysis here.
-Establishing separate prices for different renewable technologies is a much better policy outcome that will enable specific technologies to help diversify California's renewable energy portfolio.
+Establishing separate prices for different renewable technologies to help diversify California's renewable energy portfolio.